News about Palisades – from “rocky history” to shutdown announcement and beyond

 Maybe false, inaccurate, and delayed reporting is standard procedure for Entergy.
 An Entergy report correcting a false report was also false, according to Ed Bradley, Plymouth, Massachusets, Fire Chief.
 Bradley said that several other communications from Entergy about “odd events” at its Pilgrim nuclear plant also have been late, false, or both.
 Last May, Entergy was charged with submitting false reports about its Vermont Yankee plant.
 Here in Southwest Michigan, the investigation into false reporting at Entergy’s Palisades plant, which began in early June, was not mentioned during a June 23 NRC Palisades review.
 It remained unreported to the public until July 8 when a whistleblower approached WWMT Channel 3 in Kalamazoo.

-Entergy says Palisades will close permanently October 1, 2018.
-According to a news release Thursday morning, December 8, from Entergy, corporate owner-operator of Palisades Nuclear Plant near Covert and South Haven in Van Buren County, Michigan, the plant will close on October 1, 2018.
+Entergy and Consumers say Palisades will close permanently October 1, 2018, according to news releases Thursday morning, December 8.
+Entergy Nuclear is the corporate owner-operator of Palisades.
+Consumers Energy is the plant’s only customer.
 MLive published Entergy’s news release and followed up with a more detailed report.
-WOOD-TV 8 reported that Palisades’ only customer, Consumers Energy, “reached an agreement with Entergy Corporation to end its contract to purchase power from the Palisades nuclear plant earlier than expected.”
+WOOD-TV 8 reported that Consumers Energy, “reached an agreement with Entergy Corporation to end its contract to purchase power from the Palisades nuclear plant earlier than expected.”
 The purchase agreement was originally planned to last through 2022.
 In 2011, the Nuclear Regulatory Commission granted Palisades a license renewal that allowed the 45-year-old, dangerously embrittled plant to operate until 2031.
 (See our blog post “What to watch for.”)

 - “Permanent Palisades Shut Down Announcement: For anti-nuke activists, a celebration.
 Then what?“